Trump properties in talks to host lucrative Saudi golf events

 The Saudi tour has not announced any sites or dates for its events.
 But in a recent sports podcast interview, PGA Tour player Kramer Hickok said 17 PGA players had committed to the tour already, and he said he expected 10 to 14 of the events to be in the United States.
 He could not be reached immediately for comment.

 Jared Kushner, the former president’s son-in-law, was spotted on the sidelines of a Saudi golf event earlier this month.
-Bloomberg News reported that Kushner has sought backing from the $500 billion Saudi sovereign wealth fund, which is chaired by Crown Prince Mohammed bin Salman, along with other government-controlled funds in the region.”
+Bloomberg News reported that Kushner has sought backing from the $500 billion Saudi sovereign wealth fund, which is chaired by Crown Prince Mohammed bin Salman, along with other government-controlled funds in the region.
 A spokesman for Kushner did not respond to a message seeking comment.

 Longtime professional golfer Phil Mickelson has come under fire in recent days for saying that he was willing to overlook the country’s human rights record and consider supporting the new league.
 Many critics have said the Saudi government is attempting to buttress its standing by holding high-profile sporting events.